Bryan-Cee/Bryan-Cee/README.md

 ## 🌟 Fun Facts
 - 💡 I love solving challenging problems and learning something new every day.
-- 🎮 In my free time, you can find me gaming or exploring the latest in tech.
+- 🎮 In my free time, you can find me binge watching my favorite shows or exploring the latest in tech.

 ---